|The Center for Natural Wellness School of Massage Therapy - Curriculum

-Myology is the study of muscles and Kinesiology is the study of movement of the body.
+Myology is the study of muscles and kinesiology is the study of movement of the body.
 Understanding muscles and movement aids massage therapists in assessing and addressing postural issues and range of motion limitations.
 This course fosters an appreciation of the complexity of the body and how it moves.
-Students study the skeletal system and119 muscles.
+Students study the skeletal system and 120 muscles.
 They learn the location (including origin and insertion) of these muscles, the actions they perform, and their nerve innervators.
 Students also examine the effects of shortened and lengthened muscles, both posturally and functionally.
 We discuss massage techniques appropriate for the majority of the muscles covered.
-Myology and Kinesiology utilizes lecture, discussion, palpation, movement, drawing and case studies as learning tools.
+Myology and Kinesiology utilizes lecture, discussion, palpation, movement, drawing, and case studies as learning tools.

 Anatomy & Physiology

-Anatomy and Physiology This course takes students on a journey of exploration into the structure and function of the human body.
+This course takes students on a journey of exploration into the structure and function of the human body.
 We look at the marvels of human anatomy and physiology from the perspective of massage therapists, and focus on material relevant to the practice of massage therapy.
-Class begins with a study of cells and tissues, and continues through ten systems of the body: integumentary, skeletal, muscular, cardiovascular, lymphatic, nervous, endocrine, respiratory, digestive and urinary systems.
+Class begins with a study of cells and tissues, and continues through 11 systems of the body: integumentary, skeletal, muscular, cardiovascular, lymphatic, nervous, endocrine, respiratory, digestive, urinary, and reproductive.

 Neurology is a concentrated study of the nervous system.
-Students will explore the organization and function and nervous system in greater detail than Anatomy and Physiology class.
-Topics covered include: autonomic nervous system, nerve pathways, the ventricular system, and muscle tone regulation.
+Students will explore the organization and function of the nervous system in greater detail than in Anatomy and Physiology class.
+Topics covered include the autonomic nervous system, the nerve pathways, the ventricular system, and muscle tone regulation.
 The impact of massage on the nervous system is a focus of the course.
-In addition, bodywork techniques are taught, which utilize concepts learned.
+In addition, bodywork techniques are taught that utilize concepts of neurology.